Reconciling Fees, Commission, and Sales Tax on Food Delivery Services with Toast

 Where do you go from here?

 These procedures will help you ensure all your taxes are reconciled — but not a penny more.

 The power of Toast POS and xtraCHEF are that they help all types of restaurants take advantage of real-time insight for sales tax payable and third-party receivables.
 It’s these insights that empower the processes we’ve outlined — processes designed to help you precisely pay exactly what you owe on your state and local sales taxes.

 The automation and features provided by Toast and xtraCHEF by Toast have made an otherwise excessive and time-consuming process possible and seamless.

-Raffi Yousefian is a CPA and the CEO of RY CPAs.
-RY CPAs provides restaurant owners with frictionless, streamlined, and modern restaurant bookkeeping and tax services.
+Raffi Yousefian is a CPA and the CEO of The Fork CPAs.
+The Fork CPAs provides restaurant owners with frictionless, streamlined, and modern restaurant bookkeeping and tax services.
 They believe that with the appropriate technology and accountant, restaurants of all sizes can access the same financial data as national restaurant chains.